fletchel/DL2-CALM/blogpost.md

 - **Early-exit classifier** --- a separate linear classifier $\mathcal{M}$ is trained to predict confidence based on the hidden-state at the layer $i$ as $c_t^{i} = \mathcal{M}(d_t^i)$.
 To avoid impacting the performance of the base model, its weights are frozen during the training of early-exit classifier.
 While requiring separate training, this method is very efficient during inference as only a multiplication with a $D \times 1$ matrix is required.

 In the experiments shown in CALM paper, **softmax response** consistently outperformed the other methods in terms of performance for the same average number of decoder layers traversed per generated token and usually leading to the greatest speedup compared to the baseline.

+# Experiments
+Mention here that all experiments only used the CNN/Daily Mail dataset and the T5-small model.

+## Calibration
+For the calibration we ran the calibiration as descripted in the paper on the following confidence measures:
+- Classifier
+- Softmax
+- Transformer (512 dim)
+- Top-k propagation (our extension measure)

+For each of these we perform a full search across a range of delta values from 0.1 to 1 in steps of 0.1.
+We also provide candidate confidence thresholds of 1 to 0.05 in steps of 0.05.

 # Review